avik-pal/Pruning_Neural_Networks/README.md

 If you want to train 1 model at a time use the `main_alternate.py` script.

+The results will be logged using tensorboard, so they can be viewed by using `tensorboard --logdir logs`

 ## Results

 ### Accuracy vs Epoch Plots